ethereum/ethereum-org-website/public/content/payments/index.md

 sidebarDepth: 2
 image: /images/impact_transparent.png
 alt: An Eth logo being displayed along with giving hands.
-summaryPoint1: A world where money moves as freely as information.
+summaryPoint1: A world where money moves as freely as information
+summaryPoint2: Open and global, enabling borderless transactions for everyone
+summaryPoint3: Payments received within a minute

 ---

 Think about a world where a freelancer in Bali can receive payment from a client in New York in just minutes, not days.
 Where a small business owner in Lagos can secure a loan without ever stepping foot in a bank.